willhaslett/covid-19-growth/README.md

 Updated pickle file df_us_combined.p with Johns Hopkins and New York Times data Updated CSV files
 Updated JSON files
 Output Pickle, CSV and JSON files are up-to-date.
-For further work in Pyhon, import the Pickles!
+For further work in Python, import the Pickles!
 $
 ```